bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/genesis-storyline.md

 {% include info.html
-title="This info might not be canon" icon="fa-solid fa-warning" content="This article contains info from an old Instagram post from Oli.
-It has not been confirmed canon."
+title="This info might not be canon" icon="fa-solid fa-warning" content="This article contains info that directly contradicts Sof's journal in the ARG.
+It appears in an old Instagram post from Oli and remains here for archival purposes.
+We do not consider it canon."
 %}

 ![Genesis Storyline Image.png](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/socials/genesis-storyline.png)

 Source: [Oli's instagram](https://www.instagram.com/p/CtUpM05MsXl/?utm_source=ig_web_button_share_sheet&igsh=ZDNlZDc0MzIxNw%3D%3D&img_index=7)

-The information presented in this story does conflict with what [Sof](../characters/sof) writes in her [journal](../website/journal.md), since she states that Genxsis started as an offshoot from the [Mantra cult](mantra), something [Dr. Lee MD](../characters/lee-md) also claims in his [Unbeleevable](../for-sof/unbeleevable) series.
+The information presented in this story does conflict with what [Sof](../characters/sof) writes in their [journal](../website/journal), as they state that the cult likely started around the fall of the [Mantra cult](mantra) at [Arc/Hive](archive).

 ***